 At the Council of Nicea in A.D.
 325, St. Athanasius vigorously defended the orthodox position of the Church: The Father and Christ are of one substance or nature.
 Jesus Christ and the Father are God.
 At the Council, the Church condemned Arius and formally decreed that the Second Person of the Holy Trinity (Jesus Christ) is generated from the Father in eternity, not created at some point in time.
 Christ is “one in being” (homoousios or “of the same substance”) with God the Father.
 Therefore Christ is perfectly God, co-equal to the Father and possessing the one divine nature totally.
 Jesus Christ is true God and true man.

 If Arius had been right, and Jesus is a mere creature, then the logical extent of his teaching would be this: there is no salvation in Christ, since a mere man cannot redeem humanity from all its sin, past, present and future.
 Yes, the teaching of Arius put the very doctrine of salvation in jeopardy.
 For the most part, that’s what heresies do: they set aside or destroy what’s true and endanger the faithful.
 Heresies are the worst diseases ever.
 They’re far more destructive than physical ailments.

-Praise God for Athanasius, a champion of orthodoxy and faith, who was willing to risk persecution time and again from heretical bishops in order to safeguard the Church’s belief about Jesus Christ, the incarnate Son of God who assumed a human nature to his Divine Person in order to redeem humankind and open the way to salvation.
+Praise God for Saint Athanasius, a champion of orthodoxy and faith, who was willing to risk persecution time and again from heretical bishops in order to safeguard the Church’s belief about Jesus Christ, the incarnate Son of God who assumed a human nature to his Divine Person in order to redeem humankind and open the way to salvation.

-Excerpt form a Discourse by St. Athanasius
+Excerpt form a Discourse by Saint Athanasius

 Below is an excerpt from a discourse by St. Athanasius, found in the Office of Readings in the Liturgy of the Hours for today: